rbisdorff/Digraph3/docSphinx/tutorial.rst

 The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same kernel as a *terminal* instance, will hence produce exactly the same result.

-It is worthwhile noticing again the essential computational role, the logical **indeterminate value 0.0** is playing in this dual fixpoint algorithm.
+It is worthwhile noticing again the essential computational role, the logical **indeterminate value 0.0** is playing in this double fixpoint algorithm.
 To implement such kind of algorithms without a logical **neutral term** would be like implementing numerical algorithms without a possible usage of the number 0.
 Infinitely many trivial *impossibility theorems* and *dubious logical results* come up.

 .. _Bipolar-Valued-Likelihood-Tutorial-label: